RedenticDev/Sepiida/README.md

 Make the 3D Touch menu yours.
 Made for **iOS 13 & 14** (started around March 2021).

 ---
-> **Warning:**
+> **Warning**
-> This tweak is unfinished and will probably never be finished, because I don't have the time to work on it at the moment.
+> **This tweak is unfinished and will probably never be finished** because I don't have the time to work on it at the moment.
 If you want to contribute, feel free to open a pull request.
 > The tweak probably won't be published on my repo, but you can [build it yourself](#installation).
 > If you see something that doesn't make sense or that's wrong, don't hesitate to open an issue or contact me on [Twitter](https://twitter.com/RedenticDev).

 ## Features